Natalnet/nboat/docs/index.rst

 NatalNet -- UFRN
 --------------------------------------

 Located in the UFRN (Federal University of Rio Grande do Norte), the NatalNet Associated laboratoriesare comprised of many laboratories.
 They are mainly focused in reseachs involving computer vision, educational robotics and mobile robotics in general.
-For more details of NatalNet Laboratories see <a href="http://www.natalnet.br/home/"></a>.
+For more details of NatalNet Laboratories see http://www.natalnet.br/home/.

 Summary
 --------------------------------------